-- Experience and capacity to work with the proposed data sources in the conduct of similar research efforts. - Experience and capacity to design and implement rigorous research and data analysis projects. - Experience producing and disseminating meaningful deliverables.
+- Experience (if any) and capacity working with federally recognized tribes or tribally based organizations and conducting similar research efforts. - Experience in developing and implementing community-engaged research and evaluation projects. - Experience and capacity to design and implement rigorous research and data analysis projects. - Experience producing and disseminating meaningful deliverables.